openmelody/mt-plugin-configassistant/README.md

 your plugin applies the corresponding template set then a "Theme Options" menu item will automatically appear in their "Design" menu.
 They can click that menu item to be taken directly to a page on which they can edit all of their theme's settings.
-The `static` root-level element will let you specify folders and files to be copied to the `mt-static/support/plugins/[plugin key]/` folder.
+The `static_version` root-level element will trigger Config Assistant to copy files to the `mt-static/support/plugins/[plugin key]/` folder, and the `skip\_static` root-level element will let you specify files _not_ to copy..

     id: MyPluginID
     name: My Plugin
     version: 1.0
     schema_version: 1
+    static_version: 1
     template_sets:
         my_awesome_theme:
             options: